calebji123/OpenAI/README.md

 The only tool I used was a free chat AI that could also code on the side.
 I believe that a dedicated coding AI would revolutionize the way code is developed.
 Maybe it is happening already.
 And in the way I excitedly squirmed when this AI created a chunky version of snake, you could safely assume that I will accept this change with open arms.

+Oh did I mention, this all took me approximately 3 hours.
+Coding three rough games, writing and creating a readme, and documenting most of the code.
+I'd say that's pretty good.

 Caleb Ji 08/12/22